harbinger0x7c0/vam-scaler/README.md

 ## What it does
 This is a very early version, so the functionality may well improve, but for now it's pretty basic.
-It just unpacks any var files you give it, looks for any jpg or png files inside, and if they are 4k it scales them down to 1k.
+It just unpacks any var files you give it, looks for any jpg or png files inside, and if they are larger than 1k it scales them down to 1k.
 Then it packs everything back up into a new var with the old var's name.

 In case you didn't notice, that means the original var will be lost.
 Back it up if you don't want that to happen.